Skip to main content

 Pricing

 This LPVO from Primary Arms is a total steal for the quality it offers.
+Some might even call it the best budget LPVO — and they may not be wrong.
 Most outlets offer this optic for $350 or less, depending on where you look.

 Final Thoughts